 - Internet access

-- Communication tools (email, chat, etc.)
+- Communication and Collaboration tools (email, calendar, chat, etc)

-- Work-related programs (office productivity programs, etc.)
+- Work-related programs (office productivity, Creative Cloud, etc)

 - Remote desktop access to your computer at work